ndean06/splunk-sysmon-reverse-shell-detection/README.md

 ---

 ## 🔍 Detection in Splunk (Blue Team)

 ![splunk index=endpoint](screenshots/2025-09-11-050056.png)

+*Ref 4: Screenshot showing the initial Splunk query (index=endpoint) confirming that Sysmon logs were successfully ingested, with 422 events available for investigation.*

 ### 1. Broad Search - Reviewing Network Connections
 Started with a broad search for all Sysmon EventCode 3 (Network Connections):